controlplane-com/terraform-provider-cpln/docs/resources/workload.md

 - **min_ready_seconds** (Number) The minimum number of seconds a container must run without crashing to be considered available.
 - **max_unavailable_replicas** (String) The number of replicas that can be unavailable during the update process.
 - **max_surge_replicas** (String) The number of replicas that can be created above the desired amount of replicas during an update.
 - **scaling_policy** (String) The strategies used to update applications and services deployed.
-Valid values: `OrderedReady` (updates workloads in a rolling fashion, taking down old ones and bringing up new ones incrementally, ensuring that the service remains available during the update), `Parallel`.
+Valid values: `OrderedReady` (Updates workloads in a rolling fashion, taking down old ones and bringing up new ones incrementally, ensuring that the service remains available during the update.), `Parallel` (Causes all pods affected by a scaling operation to be created or destroyed simultaneously.
+This does not affect update operations.).
 Default: `OrderedReady`.

 ~> **Note** Both max_surge_replicas and max_unavailable_replicas can be specified as either an integer (e.g. 2) or a percentage (e.g. 50%), and they cannot both be zero.